 For lunch, rice cakes come in very handy.
-Only use the salt free versions.
+Only use the salt free baby versions due to the arsenic content (more info HERE).
 Kallo is a good brand usually available in most supermarkets.
 You can cut these in to long strips and use homemade hummus or bean spreads.
 Pitta bread is also a good option.
 Just be careful with the amount of wheat you use, really you need to limit this to once a day.
 So if you have given your baby shredded wheat for breakfast do not use bread for lunch or pasta for dinner.
 Sticks of cucumber, steamed carrot sticks, baby sweet corn and the like can be served with lunch.
 Fruit can also be added again.
 Try to incorporate lots of different colours.

 Dinner time can be a little more difficult when you first start out.
 Try to give your baby a version of your dinner that they can manage.
 A good example is steamed salmon with roasted vegetables (cut peppers, courgettes, butternut squash etc in to long strips) and some new potatoes or homemade oven chips.
 Lentil dhal is also a good option.
 Serve this with some steamed vegetables like broccoli spears or cauliflower florets.
 Strips of meat are also fine to give although most babies at this stage will suck and then spit out.